PharmEasy Blog

 Foods to Avoid in Malaria

-Avoid very high-fiber foods like green leafy vegetables, fruits with thick skin, and whole grain cereals, which may cause bloating or are hard to digest during acute illness.
+Avoid very high-fibre foods like green leafy vegetables, fruits with thick skin, and whole grain cereals, which may cause bloating or be hard to digest during acute illness.
 Refrain from high-fat, fried, or processed foods (e.g., chips, pastries, fast food).
 Also, refrain from having food that is spicy or acidic, like pickles and sauces.
 These can cause stomach problems and heartburn.
 Avoid intake of coffee, tea, cocoa, cola, or any other caffeinated beverages.

 It is important to work on vitamin loss by drinking electrolytes5.
 Eating soups, stews, or drinking fruit juices or dal water, coconut water, etc., is important.
-Vitamin C and A-rich foods such as papaya, beetroots, and other citrus foods, etc. with vitamin B complex are important for a malaria patient.
+Vitamin C and A-rich foods such as papaya, beetroots, and other citrus foods, etc., with vitamin B complex are important for a malaria patient.

 I believe that it’s crucial to take precautions against mosquito bites to protect yourself from malaria.
 Applying mosquito repellent to exposed skin might be very helpful.
 Additionally, using mosquito nets over beds is highly recommended, especially while sleeping9.
 By following these simple steps, you may significantly lower your risk of contracting malaria.